0xOptimism/GM-Board-Contract/README.md

 The goal of this project is to learn more about solidity and pooling some ETH to pick a random winner.
 Keep in mind that i'm not using an oracle such as chainlink so the contract can still get easily exploited so i don't recommend to use it on Mainnet.
-I started this contract with a course and plan to iterate on it to shape my Solidity and web3 skills along the way.

 Feel free to contributes to the repo if you want to learn with me.